r4sso/r4sso/README.md

 Hello there! 👋
 I am a web developer and penetration tester.
 I love anything about computer.<br>
 I also do blog & writeup.<br>
-If you intrested its available on my website:) *Hope you enjoy my broken grammar:V
+If you intrested its available on my website:)
 <br>
 Here are some of my project